 Codeine exhibits a more significant effect if combined with paracetamol or anti-inflammatory drugs like aspirin or ibuprofen.
 When consumed, Codeine works in some brain regions and the Central Nervous System (CNS) to decrease the level of pain.
 Codeine is also used to treat diarrhea and suppress coughing.

-Avatar Residential Detox Center focuses its efforts on helping you overcome codeine addiction or codeine dependence by treating the root cause.
+Avatar Residential Detox Center focuses its efforts on helping you overcome Codeine Addiction Treatment NJ or codeine dependence by treating the root cause.

 Codeine is generally administered through the mouth, and its effect lasts for about four to six hours.
 Codeine, a less potent drug found in opium but can be synthesized (human-made), was first isolated in 1830 in France by Pierre Jean Robiquet.
 Codeine is among many other opiates or narcotics on the World Health Organization’s Essential List of Medicines.